CAPA’s 46th Annual Fall Benefit

 Panelists

 Dennis Kosuth is a longtime activist for social justice, is active in his unions, and works as a registered nurse in public schools and at a hospital.
-He’s been involved in organizing efforts to end the genocide in Palestine through multiple organizations..
+He’s been involved in organizing efforts to end the genocide in Palestine through multiple organizations, and has collaborated with antiwar veterans groups working to counter deployment of troops to Chicago..

 Rabbi Brant Rosen serves Tzedek Chicago, a synagogue he helped found in 2015.
 A longtime Palestinian solidarity activist and organizer, Brant is the co-founder of the Jewish Voice for Peace Rabbinical Council and the Jewish Fast for Gaza.
 He blogs regularly at the Jewish social justice blog, Shalom Rav, and is the author of the book Wrestling in the Daylight: A Rabbi’s Path to Palestinian Solidarity.
 Brant is also a prolific poet and liturgist whose prayers and poems can be found on his blog Yedid Nefesh and his chapbook, “Songs After the Revolution: New Jewish Liturgy.”.